hbc/NGS_Data_Analysis_Summer2016/sessionI/lessons/01_the_filesystem.md

 ```$ cp -r /groups/hbctraining/ngs-data-analysis2016/unix_lesson/ ngs_course/```

 >'cp' is the command for copy.
-This command requires you to specify the location of the item you want to copy (/groups/hbctraining/ngs-data-analysis2016/unix_lesson/) and the location of the destination (ngs_course/). **Please note the space between the 2 in the command.** The "-r" is an option that modifies the copy command to do something slightly different than usual.
+This command requires you to specify the location of the item you want to copy (/groups/hbctraining/ngs-data-analysis2016/unix_lesson/) and the location of the destination (ngs_course/). **Please note the space between the 2 locations.** The "-r" is an option that modifies the copy command to do something slightly different than usual.

 ## Starting with the shell